matplotlib/governance/templates.md

 <name>,

-We would like to invite you to join the Matplotlib organization on github with triage rights to the main Matplotlib repository! (you should have the GH emails in your inbox).
+We would like to invite you to join the Matplotlib organization on GitHub with triage rights to the main Matplotlib repository! (you should have the GitHub emails in your inbox).

 Please see https://matplotlib.org/stable/devel/triage.html and remember to be kind during your reviews.